Dreams and passions in the world of classic cars

 This Super Sport unit has been built on the desirable 2,700mm “short” chassis.

-The car was sold on November 11th, 1949 to a wealthy entrepreneur of Milan called Mr. Augusto Giussani, registering the car in Milan under the number plate 137986MI who owned it for short period of time.
+The car was sold on November 11th, 1949 to a wealthy entrepreneur of Milan called Mr. Augusto Giussani, who registered the car in Milan under the number plate 137986MI, who owned it for short period of time.
 Mr. Giussani hardly used it on weekends and kept the car safely parked at his luxurious building located at Via Vigli 15 of Milan.
 He then sold it on September 5th, 1951 to a wealthy entrepreneur and pilot “aviatore” and the first man to open an airline in Mexico.
 His name, Sig.
 Carlo Panini Binossi.
-Sig Panini registered the car in his Roman address under the number plate 153150 Roma then send the car to an specialist to convert it into a winner car.
-Special air cleaners were installed, brake drums were drilled for a better ventilation, etc…
+Sig Panini registered the car in his Roman address under the number plate 153150 Roma then sent the car to a specialist to convert it into a winner car.
+Special air cleaners were installed, brake drums were drilled for better ventilation, interior air ventilation system was mounted, special turn lights, higher quality Carello front lights, etc…

 Carlos Panini was a wealthy Mexican businessman of Italian origin, from Mosio di Acquanegra sul Chiese in the province of Mantova in Lombardia region.
 He is credited with being the first pilot to fly a light plane around the world.
 In 1927 he had established Mexico’s first scheduled airline, which he had sold shortly prior to the race as he was planning to retire.